The University of Massachusetts Amherst

 Research Analyst

-Ms. Baxendale received her bachelor’s degree in psychology from the University of Massachusetts Dartmouth.
+Ms. Baxendale received her bachelor’s degree in psychology with a minor in literary criticism and analysis from the University of Massachusetts Dartmouth.

 (413) 545-0001